 But I didn’t go that route.

-Instead, I built Spokio to run models locally on your Mac, giving users a completely offline, private, and fast text-to-speech experience.
-In this post, I want to share why I chose local TTS over cloud APIs, and why I think more apps — especially creative tools — should go local too.
+Instead, I built Spokio to run speech generation locally on your Mac, giving users an offline, private text-to-speech workflow.
+In this post, I want to share why I chose local TTS over cloud APIs, and why I think more apps — especially creative tools — should consider local-first workflows.

 Privacy Should Be a Default, Not a Premium